jon-jacky/Piety/piety/README.md

 in progress.  *Session* could also work with other kinds of jobs (besides terminal applications).

+    # This class was created to support a console terminal session
+    #  that initially runs a Python interpreter, which then starts other jobs.
+    # But there is no dependence here on a console or Python interpreter,
+    #  so this class might also manage other kinds of sessions and jobs.

 ### Job class ###

 The *Job* class provides a standard interface to an application to